katsully/PotionInternalProject/documentation/docs/README.md

 ### Toggle Buttons

-'f' - toggle fullscreen on and off
+'f' - toggle fullscreen on and off and having the LobbyProject App being on top of all other apps on and off

 'p' - toggle params on and off

-'t' - toggle having the LobbyProject App being on top of all other apps on and off

 'o' - toggle the motion tracking points on and off